digital-humans-project/deep-mimic/README.md

 ### Base Keyframe Dataset

 Base datasets include iterable-style and map-style dataset interfaces.
-Each dataset allows to iterate over the dataset and returns a `KeyframeMotionDataSample` object, which includes the following fields:
+Each dataset allows to iterate over the samples and returns a `KeyframeMotionDataSample` object, which includes the following fields:

 ```python
 @dataclass